 The distinctive tang comes from Marukan Lite Rice Vinegar Dressing.
 Low in sugar and sodium and perfect for low-calorie diets, this rice vinegar has a pleasant, mild flavor that enhances the natural flavor of vegetables.

-Pasta Salad with Baby Spinach and Orange Poppy Seed Dressing
+Pasta Salad with Baby Spinach and Orange Poppy Seed Dressing ~ VIDEO

 Orange Poppy Seed Dressing